arunk-2311/Integral-Calculator/README.md

 # Integral-Calculator
-Creating a Integral Calculator using python
+Creating a Integral Calculator using python and providing a detailed analysis using visualising libraries like PLT in jupyter notebooks.